Hopping down the bunny trail, hippity, hoppity, Easter’s here today! Happy Easter everyone!

 My second sale came from Matthew Adams.
 He needs a resume done.
 I do those now!
 I also design websites on a small scale, do power-point projects, proofread, help with scholarship essays, ACT tutoring, etc. One genius idea I gave him to help study Spanish is watch Netflix shows in Spanish with English subtitles if you’re an auditory learner.
 If you’re a visionary learner like most of us, watch shows in English with Spanish subtitles.
 You’re welcome, your Spanish grade will thank me later.

 All subsequent sales came from the Fiddle Stick Festival.
-We did very well despite the fact that the man running the thing tried to place me behind a monument in a spot where people’s view of my stand was also blocked by a building from one side.
-I said, “Hey, can I have this spot that isn’t behind the monument that’s also open instead?”
-He said, “Ok.”
-He would not let me have a spot in the middle of the fair under an awning because his family was selling jewelry there.
-That was understandable to me, but my boyfriend was angry about it.
+We did very well despite the fact that we did not get there in time to get a spot with the other sellers on the main sidewalk.
+Most of the other non-food vendors sat on the right side of the fair under an awning.
 Turns out, we had a GREAT spot.
 We were right at the front entrance.
 So people saw us when they were coming and still had all their money, and when they were leaving and their kids were unhappy about having to go home.
 Do you know how much a fifty cent bracelet can cheer a little girl up?
 Majorly.
 I saw a girl go from crying to perfectly ok in about three seconds.
 It was heart-warming.

 My most innovative idea of the night was approaching young children and asking them if they wanted something drawn on their hands.
 My most popular thing BY FAR was a snowflake on girls’ hands.
 If you don’t know why, here’s a hint: “Let it go!
 Let it go!” …can’t listen to that song anymoreeeee.
 It’s Frozen, the super huge hit with really cool princess twins Ana and Elsa.
 I didn’t love the movie, but apparently every little girl ever did.
 I’m more of a Tangled fan, myself.
 The second night I also offered mermaid makeup and princess makeup.
 I had three little girls that seemed to be bound and determined to have me paint every visible inch of their bodies, but their mom only had $1 so eventually I had to cut them off.
 This resulted in tears from one of them.
 I felt terrible.

 Once it was all said and done, the big man in charge asked for his $50.
-I told him that over the phone, not in any written contract, we had agreed upon $50 or 20%.
-I didn’t even make $50 the first night, so I did not think it was fair to still have to shell out $50.
-He told me he would take whichever of those numbers resulted in higher payment for him.
+I told him that over the phone I thought we had agreed upon $50 or 20%.
+I didn’t even make $50 the first night, so I preferred not to go with that option unless there was no alternative.
+He told me he would take whichever of those numbers resulted in higher payment for the festival.
 As I understood it, that was not agreed upon beforehand.

 I ended up offering the man 20% of my profits.
 The deal was basically take it or leave it.
-He left it, saying he was going to speak with my dad.
-I would still pay the man his 20% if he would accept it.
+He left it.
 That’s about all that happened with the Fiddle Stick Festival.
-I also have a woman interested in a website design, as well as a woman needing a logo for her fitness and nutrition business.
+In other news, I have a woman interested in a website design.
+Another woman needs a logo for her fitness and nutrition business.
 I’m VERY excited that business is finally picking up.

 Enough about Chloe’s Closet.
 Easter is upon us, that means summer is right on its coat-tails.
 Are you bikini ready?
 If you’re trying to get there, there are a million different ways to do it.
 I would suggest weight training and interval running.
 It-works reps will suggest wraps, shakes, and who knows what else.
 I’m going to give my honest opiniom.
 A wrap may tone you, but you’re probably not going to lose much more than water weight with those things.
 I have not tried these wraps myself.
 My mom has tried them and told me what she experienced.